-Enuma Okoro is a writer, communications consultant and an award-winning author of three books on the call and challenge to the spiritual life.
+Enuma Okoro is a writer, speaker, communications consultant and an award-winning author of four books on the call and challenge to the spiritual life.

 With a professional background in Communications, Psychology and Theology, and her uniquely diverse global and cultural experience, Enuma’s work embraces the dynamics of effective communication, the classic spiritual traditions, and the contemporary arts.
 She writes, speaks and consults on numerous issues and topics based off of four key areas: